Cherry Hill High School West

-Cherry Hill High School West (also known as Cherry Hill West or CHW) is a four-year comprehensive public high school, serving students in ninth grade through twelfth grades in Cherry Hill, Camden County, New Jersey, United States, operating as part of the Cherry Hill Public Schools.
+Cherry Hill High School West (also known as Cherry Hill West or CHW) is a four-year comprehensive public high school serving ninth through twelfth grade in Cherry Hill, Camden County, in the U.S. state of New Jersey.
+It operates as part of the Cherry Hill Public Schools.
 Cherry Hill West is one of three high schools in the district; the others are Cherry Hill High School East and Cherry Hill Alternative High School.

-As of the 2021–22 school year, the school had an enrollment of 1,364 students and 110.0 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.4:1.
-There were 257 students (18.8% of enrollment) eligible for free lunch and 62 (4.5% of students) eligible for reduced-cost lunch.
+As of the 2023–24 school year, the school had an enrollment of 1,304 students and 104.6 classroom teachers (on an FTE basis), for a student–teacher ratio of 12.5:1.
+There were 297 students (22.8% of enrollment) eligible for free lunch and 65 (5.0% of students) eligible for reduced-cost lunch.

 History

-In May 1954, with enrollment exceeding the school's target of 1,000, the Haddonfield Public Schools notified the Delaware Township School District (since renamed as the Cherry Hill Public Schools) that its students would no longer be accepted at Haddonfield Memorial High School after June 1956.
-While there were 420 Haddonfield students at the high school, there were a total of 760 students as part of sending/receiving relationships, including about 200 from Delaware Township (now Cherry Hill).
+In May 1954, with enrollment exceeding the school's target of 1,000, the Haddonfield Public Schools notified the Delaware Township School District (since renamed the Cherry Hill Public Schools) that its students would no longer be accepted at Haddonfield Memorial High School after June 1956.
+While there were 420 Haddonfield students at the high school, there were 760 students as part of sending/receiving relationships, including about 200 from Delaware Township (now Cherry Hill).